demisto/content/Packs/RDPCacheHunting/Scripts/PreProcessImage/README.md

 - sharpen - process that emphasizes the edges in an image to make it appear clearer and more focused.
 - grayscale - convert the image to black, white, and gray colors, in which gray has multiple levels (the value of each pixel represents only the intensity information of the light).

-Each action can also resize the image when given width and height.
+Each action can also resize the image when given the width and height.

 ## Script Data